-Vice President - Research
+Vice President - Research and Innovation

-Dr. Alice Aiken is the Vice President – Research at Dalhousie University in Halifax, Canada.
+Dr. Alice Aiken is the Vice President – Research and Innovation at Dalhousie University in Halifax, Canada.
 She was the Dean of the Faculty of Health at Dalhousie.
 She is a co-founder and the former Scientific Director of the Canadian Institute for Military and Veteran Health Research, a unique consortium of over 41 Canadian and 7 international universities dedicated to researching the health needs of military personnel, Veterans and their families.
 She does health services / health policy research and has a unique focus on Veterans and their families in her work.

 She received her PhD and Master’s from Queen’s University, Kingston, Canada; her Physical Therapy degree from Dalhousie University and a BSc in Kinesiology from the University of Ottawa.
 She also proudly served in the Canadian Armed Forces for 14 years, first as a ship’s navigator in the Royal Canadian Navy, then as a physiotherapist.